|

 on several award winning #1 hits for C+C Music Factory, Victor

 Calderone, Peter Rauhofer and Tony Moran to name a few.
-In addition
+In

 James